johanvanderkuijl/CakePHP-react/readme.md

 ## Installation

 Make sure you have [Composer](http://getcomposer.org/doc/00-intro.md) installed and configured.
-1. Check out the source code
+1. Check out the source code.

-2. Run `composer install` in the installation directory
+2. Run `composer install` in the installation directory.

-3. Create a database with the following settings
+3. Create a database with the following settings:
 ```
  'database' => 'my_app',
  'username' => 'my_app',